kmzbrnoI/wsm-web/_pages/cz/about.md

 ---
 layout: page
-title: About & References
+title: O projektu
-permalink: /about
+permalink: /cz/about
 order: 99
+lang: cz
+ref: about
 ---

+Český text tady

 This project was created by [Jan Horacek](https://apophis.cz/) as his bachelor thesis at the [Faculty of Informatics](https://fi.muni.cz/) [Masaryk